 He quickly explained to me that an oil tanker, the Sansinena, had exploded while docked in Los Angeles Harbor several hours earlier.
 It was a major local disaster.
-The only knowledge of the incident at this point was a phone call telling him, "We had a helluva explosion in the harbor."

 By this time, he had already dispatched an experienced reporter to the scene, and told me that it was my responsibility to transcribe her notes as she phoned in updates and pull together the article for Sunday's morning edition.